MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

 > An *upgrade* is defined as enabling an extension that has a greater version number, as defined in the app.json file, than the current installed extension version.

 ## Developing an extension for upgrading
 When developing a new extension version, you have to consider to the data from the previous version, and any modifications that must be applied to the data to make it compatible with the current version.
-For example, it could be that the new version has a new field that needs default values for existing records or the new version has new tables that must be linked to existing records.
+For example, it could be that the new version adds a new field that needs default values set for existing records or the new version adds new tables that must be linked to existing records.
 To address this type of data handling, you have to a write upgrade code for the extension version.

 If there are no data changes between the versions of your extension, then you do not need to write upgrade code.
 All data that is not modified by upgrade code will automatically be restored.